-An entity declaration defines the interface between a given design entity and the environment in which it is used.
+20 An entity declaration defines the interface between a given design entity and the environment in which it is used.
 It may also specify declarations and statements that are part of the design entity.
 A given entity declaration may be shared by many design entities, each of which has a different architecture.
 Thus, an entity declaration can potentially represent a class of design entities, each with the same interface.

-'''

 entity_declaration ::=

-entity_identifier is
+25 entity identifier is

 entity_header

 entity_declarative_part

-[ begin

-entity_statement_part ]

-end [ entity ] [ entity simple name ];

-'''
+[begin

+entity_statement_part]

+end [entity] [entity_simple_name] ;